 8. Thirst.
 Parched as if you’ve been stuck in the sahara for a week, yes, that is how thirsty you will be in your first trimester.
 Staying hydrated is obviously important, so keep a water bottle handy so you can constantly quench your thirst.
 While water is not very exciting when you’re pregnant and craving anything from macaroni and cheese to pizza (or maybe that’s just me), I add lemon to my water for flavor.
 And club soda is a solid alternative too.

 9. Sense of Smell.
 A heightened sense of smell could possibly have been one of the worst symptoms I faced, caused by the increase in estrogen.
 Before I got pregnant, I started to make my own cocoa body butter, and ordered so much cocoa/shea butter and oils that it now takes up an entire bottom row of a cabinet in the kitchen.
 I hooked my wife Dina onto it too.
 Cocoa butter has a very distinct smell, especially if you don’t buy it with chemicals or fragrance.
 And this is the smell that came back to haunt me once I conceived.
 Not only did I smell it constantly because Dina wore it, but I smell it every time I open the kitchen cabinet.
 I now have over $150 worth of ingredients to lotion up a small army, yet I cannot deal with even the slightest whiff.
 Unfortunately, it is difficult to escape smells, and no matter where you go or what you do, you will be faced with breathing in something that will make you want to run for the toilet to vomit.
-What to Expect While Expecting has some coping mechanisms for how to deal, and something I read (which I didn’t do, but is genius) is carrying around a lemon so that in the event that you smell something that turns your stomach, you can whip it out and sniff it as a distraction.
+Something I read (which I didn’t do, but is genius) is carrying around a lemon so that in the event that you smell something that turns your stomach, you can whip it out and sniff it as a distraction.

 10. It’s Already about Baby.
 If you think you’re going to spend the next 9.5 months getting your sleep, having dinner with friends and filling up your social calendar before your baby is born, you are sorely mistaken.
 From the moment the sperm meets the egg, and your magical being is conceived, your baby will be the main priority in your life.
 That means lots of sleep, downtime, an adjusted diet, no booze, minimum caffeine and a whole lot of energy spent nurturing the little one inside.
 Things change from the moment the seed is planted.